 Once upon a time, the area was famous for its pearls.
 Divers would head deep into the water in search of them without any scuba equipment.
 They simply held their breath and used a crowbar.

 Bucerias is a small town that’s very typical of the area.
 There are cobblestone streets and a central plaza with a church.
-Life moves slowly here and that’s a big part of the appeal!
+Life moves slowly here, and that’s a big part of the appeal!

-The fare is just 20 pesos ($1) and it takes around 45 minutes depending on the number of stops.
+The fare is just 20 pesos ($1), and it takes around 45 minutes, depending on the number of stops.
 It’ll drop you off on the highway near the main square.

 Things to do in Bucerias

-First thing’s first, though – head to the plaza to snap a pic with the aforementioned statue and Bucerias sign.
+First things first, though – head to the plaza to snap a pic with the aforementioned statue and Bucerias sign.
 If you don’t post a pic with the sign to the ‘gram, did your trip really even happen?

 Unless you bring your own chair and umbrella, you’ll want to hit up one of the beachfront places.
 You can rent them for the day or just head to one of the restaurants.
-As long as you order something you can use theirs.
+As long as you order something, you can use theirs.